Etch A Sketch: Mechanism

-Basic mechanism of operating a 2-dimensional plotter:

-The numbered components correspond to those that move the stylus horizontally, and the lettered components with those that move it vertically.
+The numbered components correspond to those that move the stylus horizontally, and the lettered components to those that move it vertically.

 The device has ten pulleys, six cables, two rails, and a stylus.

 Pulley 1 (single-groove) connects to pulley 2 (triple-groove) via a short infinite reciprocating cable.
 Pulley 2 connects to 3 (double-groove) via a longer reciprocating cable attached along its upper course to one end of the vertical rail (6), and then a third cable runs from 2 to 3, 4, and 5 (4 and 5 are single-groove) via another much longer loop of cable between 4 and 5 to the other end of the vertical rail.

+Basic mechanism of operating a two-dimensional plotter.
+The numbered components move the stylus horizontally, while the lettered components move it vertically.

 Likewise, A connects to B, B connects to C and attaches to the horizontal rail (F), and finally B connects to C, D, and E, attaching to F at its other end between D and E.

 Turning pulley 1 counterclockwise makes 2 rotate the same way, and this makes all pulleys connected to 2 (3, 4, and 5) do the same.
 The rail these cables connect to (6, connection points marked in red) moves to the left with the cables attached at each end, making the stylus move in the same direction along the other rail (F).
 Clockwise movement of pulley 1 has the opposite effect.

 Pulleys A–E operate the same as 1–5, and act on the horizontal rail (F) to slide the stylus up and down along the vertical one (6).

+The pulley system connects the knobs to the two orthogonal rails on which the stylus is mounted, allowing the stylus to move horizontally and vertically across the screen.